 The most abundant vitamins present in turnip are vitamins A and C, as well as many vitamins from the B group.
 You may be surprised to learn that there is more Vitamin C in turnips than there is in oranges.

 Turnips also contain minerals that are useful in maintaining good health, including calcium and phosphorus.
-The good levels of iron present in this vegetable mean that it’s a useful food item to eat for anyone who is suffering from anemia.
-In addition to these nutritional benefits, turnip is also a low-calorie vegetable; useful for people who are trying to lose weight.
 All of these nutritional advantages make turnip a very healthy food to eat.

 Taste and use